La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 |---|---|

-| What we're building | The HVAC troubleshooting AI model that neither ChatGPT nor a manufacturer can replicate — no corpus |
+| What we're building | The HVAC technical data layer for humans (app) and AI agents (API/MCP) — a manufacturer-sourced corpus that neither ChatGPT nor a manufacturer can replicate |

-| Runway | ~12 months, lean structure (solo founder + occasional freelance) |
+| Runway | 12 to 18 months depending on the ticket, lean structure (solo founder + occasional freelance) |

 Traction